 Speeches and Wedding breakfast

 The speeches are a great time to capture candid photos and can happen before or after the meal.
 If you have nervous speakers it’s often a good idea to do them before the meal so they can enjoy their food.
 If you have guests sitting together that haven’t spoken before, this gives them something to talk and giggle about over dinner.
 However, speeches often over run, which means guests might be left a bit hungry.
 Add a few extra bread rolls to the table for those with the munchies, which brings us onto our next point, timings…

 It normally takes about 20-40 minutes for 3 speeches (Father of the bride, Groom and Best man).
 You’ll know if you have a gifted speaker in the set, make a little space in the schedule for this.

 For Wedding Breakfast timings, ask your caterers to give you a guide how long they their service will take depending on the number of guests, choice of food, number of courses, number of catering staff and type of venue.
 Don’t forget, you’re paying for their services, have things the way YOU want them.
-(Important note, caterers have a habit of bring stuff forward to give them an early finish – there, we said it!)
+(Important note, caterers have a habit of bringing stuff forward to give them an early finish – there, we said it!)

 As a general guide allow 2 hours for a 3 course meal.
 Whilst you and your guests are eating, we will take our break as no one wants photographers lurking about making everyone feel self conscious!